Have you got a new ice maker? Have you ever thought- how does an ice maker work? In this article, I’m going to explain everything in detail.

 The refrigeration cycle consists of four thermodynamic processes- Compression, Condensation, Expansion, and Evaporation.

 Now you might have a question in your mind- What is a refrigeration cycle?

 The refrigeration cycle is an important thermodynamic cycle used in HVAC and various refrigerators.
 This thermodynamic cycle consists of four thermodynamic processes.

 Thermodynamic compression is a process to increase the pressure of any fluid or gas.
 An electric compressor is used for this process.
-In ice makers and home refrigerators, a refrigerant gas used.
-The most common refrigerant used in domestic refrigerators or ice maker is R-134a (tetrafluoroethylene).
+In ice makers and home refrigerators, the refrigerant gas is used.
+The most common refrigerant used in domestic refrigerators or ice makers is R-134a (tetrafluoroethylene).

 Due to the low evaporation point, the refrigerant changes its phase at low temperatures.
 An electric compressor increases the pressure and temperature refrigerant.
 Due to the low boiling point, it changes its phase.

 This high-temperature high-pressure refrigerant and goes to the condenser where the temperature of this refrigerant decreases to slightly above the ambient temperature.
 A fan is generally used in condensers.
 It could be liquid or air-cooled.
 In domestic freezers or ice makers, air-cooled condensers are used.